adiyounes/genomics-dashboard/README.md

 ## Limitations

-- Only accepts GRCh38 VCF files — older builds like GRCh37 are rejected
+- Only accepts GRCh38 VCF files, older builds like GRCh37 are rejected
-- Flags variants in 35 clinically established genes — rare disease genes are not covered
+- Flags variants in 35 clinically established genes rare disease genes are not covered
 - PharmGKB matching is gene-level only, not variant-level
-- Full genome ingestion is slow for large files — recommended to extract regions of interest first
+- Full genome ingestion is slow for large files recommended to extract regions of interest first
 ---

 ## What's next

-- **CRISPR Safety Prediction Agent** — predicts off-target cut sites for gene therapy planning
+- **CRISPR Safety Prediction Agent** predicts off-target cut sites for gene therapy planning
-- **Microbiome Drug Metabolism Agent** — cross-references gut microbiome composition with pharmacogenomics to refine drug metabolism predictions
+- **Microbiome Drug Metabolism Agent** cross-references gut microbiome composition with pharmacogenomics to refine drug metabolism predictions
 ---

 ## License